divmv/BACTERIA_DEVICE/README.md

-# BACTERIA_DEVICE
-Files for the User Interface for the Bacteria Device at the DICE Lab, UGA
+User Interface for PRANAS at the DICE Lab, College of Engineering, UGA